Microsoft Teams Logo

 An internal campaign-turned-public

 In the first stage, the campaign focused on the company’s own employees in all 25 of the countries METRO operates in.
-They were invited to take pictures with their favourite independent business owners shopping at METRO stores.
+They were invited to take pictures with their favorite independent business owners shopping at METRO stores.
 Social media posts with the #ownies hashtag were then posted on internal channels, and METRO employees could win both rewards and glory for their engagement.
 Remarkably, some of them posted well over 100 #ownies with their accounts!

 The second phase took the campaign public and engaged more than 19k business owners from 13 countries.
 It gave both METRO employees and METRO customers a chance to demonstrate pride in what they do, connect with other people, and share the joy of a long-term partnership.
 And, METRO reached its primary goal of engaging both employees and customers and turning them into brand ambassadors.